hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Bloodletter of Khorne 4 6 0 4 3 2 6 2+ 8
-Weapons/Armour: The Bloodletters carry a Hellblade and wear Hell-Forged Brass Armour (4+ Armour Save).
+Weapons/Armor: The Bloodletters carry a Hellblade and wear Hell-Forged Brass Armor (4+ Armor Save).
 Special Rules
 Hellblade: The Bloodletter is armed with a Hellblade which will automatically cause a critical hit if a 4+ is rolled to hit.